🧭

 πŸ› οΈ

-3. Activities are not always structured
+3. Activities aren't always rigidly structured

-In many projects:
+On many projects:

 • ●